meladroit/svdt/README.md

 # svdt
 ## tdvs, but backwards (whatever that means)
 svdt is a save explorer and manager for the 3DS.
-It is heavily based on smealum's 3ds_hb_menu/browser and sploit_installer in many parts, and the author is indebted to smea for making all of his code open-source.
+It is heavily based on smealum's 3ds_hb_menu/browser and sploit_installer in many parts, and the authors are indebted to smea for making all of his code open-source.

 ### Installation and startup
 Put svdt.3dsx, svdt.smdh, and svdt.xml in sd:/3ds/svdt/.
 Run from the homebrew launcher.
 Make sure you can select a target app, since svdt will want to access its save data.

 Since some games don't handle gfxInitDefault() well for some reason (Animal Crossing: New Leaf is a prominent example), svdt has some emergency operations available for all games.
 Since the homebrew launcher doesn't care about the L/R shoulder buttons, these are ideal for binding to functions that need to be executed before the application gets to gfxInitDefault().
 * svdt automatically backs up all save data at startup into a time-stamped folder in the SD card (ex. sd:/svdt/Cubic Ninja/20151021_060942/).
+If this behaviour is undesirable, put a non-empty file with the name 'disable_auto_backups' (no extension), and svdt will back up data at startup only if the left shoulder button is held down.
 * Hold down the right shoulder button while starting svdt to dump the contents of sd:/svdt_inject/ into the target save data.
 If no directory named svdt_inject exists in the SD root, nothing is attempted.

 When svdt starts up, it checks for whether the target game is on a gamecard or the SD card.